StarRocks/starrocks/docs/loading/Etl_in_loading.md

     http://<fe_host>:<fe_http_port>/api/test_db/table1/_stream_load
 ```

+> **NOTE**
+>
-> Note: If you choose Stream Load, you must use the `columns` parameter to temporarily name the columns of the data file to create a column mapping between the data file and the StarRocks table.
+> If you choose Stream Load, you must use the `columns` parameter to temporarily name the columns of the data file to create a column mapping between the data file and the StarRocks table.

 For detailed syntax and parameter descriptions, see [STREAM LOAD](../sql-reference/sql-statements/data-manipulation/STREAM%20LOAD.md).